pboth1304/tabmate/README.md

 If you want to find out about the configuration options you can pass to the `tabmate` instance you can check the [docs](https://pboth1304.github.io/tabmate/).

+### Framework Integration

+TabMate is framework-agnostic, but it comes with direct integration for Vue (React and Angular coming soon).

+Check out the framework integration section in the [docs](https://pboth1304.github.io/tabmate/) for more information.

 ## Roadmap

-- [ ] Smarter indenting (e.g. skipping blank lines)
+- [x] Smarter indenting (e.g. skipping blank lines)
 - [ ] Auto-indentation
+- [x] Direct framework integration for Vue
-- [ ] Direct framework integration for React, Angular & Vue (e.g. by offering a Vue directive you can attach to an HTML element)
+- [ ] Direct framework integration for React & Angular
-- [ ] Allow to add plugins for extra behaviour
+- [ ] Allow to add plugins for extra behavior

 ## Contributing